A rigorous introduction to linear models: The Bayesian Approach

 \section{The Bayesian Approach}

-In modern statistics, Bayesian approaches have become increasingly more important and widely used.
+\lettrine{I} In contemporary statistics, Bayesian approaches have become increasingly significant and widely utilized.
 Thomas Bayes came up with this idea but died before publishing it.
-Fortunately, his friend Richard Price carried on his work and published it in 1764.
-In this section, we describe the basic ideas of Bayesian approach and use the Beta-Bernoulli model as an appetizer of the pros of Bayesian models.
-Moreover, we present powerful Bayesian techniques for linear models and their connection to ordinary least squares.
+Fortunately, his friend Richard Price carried on his work and published the work in 1764.
+In this section, we outline the foundational principles of Bayesian methodology, using the \textit{Beta-Bernoulli model} as an introductory example to highlight the benefits of Bayesian models.
+Additionally, we explore powerful Bayesian techniques for linear models and their relationship to ordinary least squares.

-Let $\mathcalX (\bx_{1:n})= \{\bx_1, \bx_2, \ldots, \bx_n\}$ be the observations of $n$ data points, and suppose they are iid, with the probability parameterized by $\bbeta$.
-Note that the parameters $\bbeta$ might include the hidden variables, for example, the latent variables in a mixture model to indicate which cluster a data point belongs to \citep{lu2021survey}.
+Note that we have previously introduced the Bayesian estimation method in Section~\ref{section:bayes_esti}, from which the Laplace approximation method was derived (Section~\ref{section:laplace_approx}).
+The Laplace approximation method further enables the definition of the useful BIC criterion for model selection; see Section~\ref{section:bic}.
+Here, we briefly compare frequentist and Bayesian approaches and introduce the concept of conjugate priors.

-The idea of the Bayesian approach is to assume a \textit{prior} probability distribution over $\bbeta$ with hyperparameters $\balpha$ (i.e., $p(\bbeta| \balpha)$) - that is, a distribution representing the plausibility of each possible value of $\bbeta$ before the data is observed.
-Then, to make inferences about $\bbeta$, we simply consider the conditional distribution of $\bbeta$ given the observed data.
-This is referred to as the \textit{posterior} distribution, since it represents the plausibility of each possible value of $\bbeta$ after seeing the data.
-Mathematically, this is expressed via the Bayes’ theorem,
+The core idea of the Bayesian approach, in a nutshell, involves assuming a \textit{prior} probability distribution over the unknown parameter $\btheta$ with hyper-parameters $\balpha$ (i.e., $p(\btheta)=p(\btheta\mid \balpha)$)---a distribution representing the plausibility of each possible value of $\btheta$ before observing the data.
+Consequently, to infer information about $\btheta$, one considers the conditional distribution of $\btheta$ given the observed data, known as the posterior distribution.
+The posterior reflects the plausibility of each potential value of $\btheta$ after taking the data into account.
+We then apply probability rules to address specific questions of interest \citep{fahrmeir2007regression, hoff2009first}.
+For instance, when determining the parameter based on the maximum posterior probability of $\btheta$, we refer to the maximum a posteriori (MAP) estimator; see Definition~\ref{definition:map_esti}.

-where $\mathcalX$ is the observed data set and $f(x)\propto g(x)$ means $f$ is proportional to $g$.
-In other words, we say the posterior is proportional to the likelihood times the prior: